 Before I pack things down, I wash it.
 And I do the same with the things I unpack.
 So today it’s time for tvättstugan!
 The laundry room in the basement.
 In this building we have three and I have booked two of them.
 I’ve put the coffee on, I’ve put on some music and I’m just about to start go through my wardrobe.
-And hopefully I’ll be able to get rid of a lot so Eric can get some space.
-At the moment the space is quite limited.
+And hopefully I’ll be able to get rid of some.

 First of all, I’m that kind of woman that like to take good care of my clothes.
 I don’t really follow the fashion either, and I like clothes with quality, that is timeless and simple, so I don’t really get a lot to throw out.
 And second of all, I can change between two sizes in a few days so I kind of need two wardrobes in one.
 I’m also that kind of woman that never can decide what to wear, because I do have a lot of options, and to make that decision easier I try to make my wardrobe smaller and smaller.
 That is one of the reasons I decided to go back and do what I was told when I was younger, pack down the clothes in the end of a season and every half year force myself to go through it all and say “no thanks” to some of it.
-I thought I’d spare Eric from that and do it before he gets here.
 And I better start in time, because I need new boxes to store the clothes in.
 The lids of my old ones has cracked.
 I wonder how difficult it will be for me to transport large boxes on my bike, when I buy new ones?

 Found a little reminder online how to store clothes after winter, if anyone have forgotten: http://mylapels.com/2017/03/31/common-sense-rules-winter-clothing-storage-2-2/